shdlabs/SSTorytime/docs/N4L.md

 *Network for learning*<br>
 *Nourishment for life*

-N4L is a simple language parser for keeping notes and scanning into a structured format for uploading into a database or for use with other tools.
+N4L is an intentionally simple language, for keeping notes and scanning into a structured format for uploading into a database or for use with other tools.
+The language is designed to encourage you to think about how you express and structure notes.
+That, in turn, encourages you to revisit, tidy and organise the notes again and again, while being able to quickly turn them into a searchable graphical database, from which and can reason through stories.

 The purpose of using a simple yet semi-formal language as a starting point is to avoid the "information model trap" that befalls many data